Solutions

 These days, it makes a lot of sense to diversify, and have a plan B. Utilizing both FBA and FBM does that for you.

-In this situation, having a system in place to switch to FBM meant you could continue offering <1 week shipping, and take sales away from competitors who were still stuck on FBA.
+In this situation, access to fulfillment by Merchant meant you could continue offering <1 week shipping, and take sales away from competing FBA sellers.

 Whether or not this situation will happen again in the future is unknown, but it’s just one example where diversification can save your business.